telia-actions/sonarqube-status-comment/README.md

-# sonarqube-status-comment
-Get SonarQube Quality Gate status and write it as a comment in a Pull Request.

 # SonarQube Quality Gate Status Comment Action

 This GitHub composite action retrieves the SonarQube Quality Gate status for a pull request and posts it as a comment.
 It also annotates the PR with issue findings from SonarQube.